Skip to content

 • The appraisal is used to determine the current market value of the house.

-• The appraiser will also inspect the house to ensure minimum property requirements.
+• The appraiser also evaluates the house using the VA’s minimum property requirements.

-But it’s important to understand the difference between a full home inspection (i.e., the kind you would get by hiring an inspector yourself) and the partial inspection that’s built into the VA home appraisal.
-They’re two separate procedures.
+But it’s important to understand the difference between a full home inspection (the kind you would get by hiring an inspector yourself) and the partial inspection that’s built into the VA home appraisal.
+They are two separate procedures.

 Here’s how the Department of Veterans Affairs explains the difference, in Chapter 12 of VA Pamphlet 26-7: